-Physical therapy provides individualized, quality care to those who are have suffered an injury, are aging or have a disease that impacts mobility.
+Physical therapy provides individualized, quality care to those who have suffered an injury, are aging, or have a disease that impacts mobility.
 Physical therapists strive to develop, maintain and restore maximum functional mobility.

-The physical therapists at Alvarado’s San Diego Rehabilitation Institute are highly skilled, knowledgeable and team-oriented.
-They work closely with clients, families and caregivers to identify problems with strength, mobility and movement, to establish agreed-upon goals and develop a treatment plan to achieve the best outcomes for your rehabilitation.
+The physical therapists at Alvarado’s San Diego Rehabilitation Institute are highly skilled, knowledgeable, and team-oriented.
+They work closely with clients, families, and caregivers to identify problems with strength, mobility, and movement, establish agreed-upon goals and develop a treatment plan to achieve the best outcomes for your rehabilitation.

 Physical therapy interventions include spinal and extremity mobilization, therapeutic exercise, electrotherapeutic and mechanical agents, balance re-education, functional training, recommendations for mobility aids and assistive devices, patient education, home exercise programs, and community referrals.